German leader champions new tack on climate at Davos event – KION546

 Associated Press

 GENEVA (AP) — New German Chancellor Olaf Scholz called for a “paradigm shift” in the way the world approaches climate policy, saying his country would leverage its presidency of the Group of Seven industrial nations this year to push for standards to fight global warming.
 Discussions on energy use and ways to fight climate change have been a key theme this week at the World Economic Forum’s virtual meeting.
-Unlike an event like the U.N. climate conference last year in Glasgow, Scotland, the Davos gathering is more of a discussion about big ideas — not a place where concrete agreements are made on how to act, something that has drawn criticism.
+Unlike an event such as last year’s U.N. climate conference in Scotland, the Davos gathering is more of a discussion of big ideas — not where concrete agreements are made on how to act, something that has drawn criticism.